Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Discussion

 To identify the channel between Alice and Bob, our protocol contains the estimation of channel.
 In particular, we do not assume that the additive noise generated during transmission is a Gaussian random variable.
 So, we need a non-parametric estimation, which has been resolved by Kolmogorov-Smirnov test \cite{Kolmogorov,Smirnov}.
 Combining a suitable exponential upper bound for the leaked information and the above error evaluation, we derived finite-length security analysis as Theorem \ref{11-17T}.
 As Fig \ref{leaked1}, we give a numerical calculation for the upper bound given in \eqref{28-2X} in a typical example.

 When Eve breaks the quasi static condition, she can change the artificial noise dependently of the pulse.
 In this case, if Alice and Bob pre-agree which pulses are used for samples, Eve can insert the large artificial noise only to the non-sampling pulses so that the condition \eqref{4-24-3} does not hold in the non-sampling pulses without detection by Alice and Bob.
 Then, Eve can succeed in eavesdropping without detection by Alice and Bob.
 Currently, we might not have such a technology, however, we cannot deny such an eavesdropping in future.
 Fortunately, in our protocol, Alice and Bob do not fix the sampling pulse priorly, they choose the sample pulse after the transmission from Alice to Bob as the random sampling, whose security guaranteed by authentication.
 Then, Eve cannot selectively insert the artificial noise.
-These effects are the same as those in BB84 protocol of quantum key distribution \cite{BB84}.
+The same effect is utilized in BB84 protocol of quantum key distribution (QKD) \cite{BB84}.
 However, the errors in Bob's observations is not necessarily subject to an identical and independent distribution.

-The evaluation of estimation becomes more complicated.
-In the discrete variables case, the behavior of this random sampling can be discussed by hypergeometric distribution like quantum key distribution \cite{S-P,H06}.
-Since our system employs the continuous variable, this type evaluation is not so easy.
+In the case of QKD, in the early stage of their analysis, they assume that the errors is subject to an identical and independent distribution.
+The attack under this condition is called the collective attack in the QKD \cite{BBBGM}.
+Later, they removed this assumption by using hypergeometric distribution \cite{S-P,H06} because the behavior of this random sampling in the discrete variables case can be discussed by hypergeometric distribution.
+However, since our system employs the continuous variable, this type evaluation is not so easy.
+Therefore, removing this assumption in our case is beyond the focus of this paper and is an interesting future problem.

+Section \ref{S5E} made numerical calculations only when $Y$ is subject to the Gaussian distribution.
+In a practice, there is a possibility that $Y$ does not obey the Gaussian distribution.
+Hence, it is another interesting future study to make numerical calculations for another type of distribution for $Y$ like Section \ref{S5E}.